-They usually don’t mix and match memory sizes and speeds for this reason.
+For this reason, they usually don’t mix and match memory sizes and speeds.

 What is shared GPU memory?

 Shared GPU memory is virtual memory that’s located on your system RAM.
-Your graphics card uses shared GPU memory when it runs out of VRAM space to store assets required to process graphics.
-Shared GPU memory is significantly slower than VRAM, so it’s only used when necessary.
+Your card uses shared GPU memory when it runs out of VRAM space to store assets required to process graphics.
+It is significantly slower than VRAM, only used when necessary.